 Stuck dilemma #4: Holidays don't exist anymore

-You've flown out to Spain or Greece to enjoy two blissful weeks on the beach but you've taken your laptop to continue working for clients.
+You've flown out to Spain or Greece to enjoy two blissful weeks on the beach, but you've taken your laptop to continue working for clients.
 You come back home stressed, miserable and without the benefits of a holiday.

-Going on holiday means you don't actually work while you're away.
+Going on holiday means you don't work while you're away.
 It means taking a complete break from your desk, the digital world and all the stresses of freelancing.
 Holidays are essential for our health and well-being.
 They help us to rejuvenate and recharge.

 Clients will understand that you need to take holidays.
 Just give them plenty of notice.
-And if you simply must be contactable, use a virtual assistant to take all your calls while you're away under the strict instruction that they should only forward messages to your mobile if it's an emergency.
+And if you must be contactable, use a virtual assistant to accept all your calls while you're away under the strict instruction that they should only forward messages to your mobile if it's an emergency.

 Stuck dilemma #5: You've become outdated

 Freelancing can sometimes get in the way of everything.
 It can overtake your life and have you on a treadmill with no time to do anything else.
-This can mean you become stuck with outdated skills and risk falling behind.
+It can mean you become stuck with outdated skills and risk falling behind.